-In some of Thomas de Quincey's Essays he gets near to cur viewpoint.
-When he discovered that the Greek idea of an enthymem was not limited to the formal omission of one link in a syllogism, but that the field of the enthymem was the whole realm of life in which a man tries to give an account of life and reality without the help of expert knowledge, he faced the central situation in which thought, speech, and literature are all present in one crea-tive effort.
-The utter contempt of philosophers for oratory must nct blind us to the fact that any speaker on the platform tries to speak his mind in a lasting way, and that therewith, he is strug-gling with the living word in a unified effort.
-He has to think in the monologue we call thought, he has to speak to an audience by which he gets involved into a dialogue, and he is hoping for a lasting effect by which his words shall be come detached from the moment and take on the power of cutlasting more than one occasion.
-In this sense, one might say, a speech from the hustings of Athens, looked at not with the impatience of the Platonist but with the devotion of an ethnologist, discloses the threefold character of words: In the monologue the man is thinking aloud; in the dialogue, he is speaking to his hearers, and in the pleologue of "a possessionforever," he speaks for future recollection.
-By 'pleologue' I mean a kind of speech which can be presented to more than one audience, plec, pleich being already used in this sense in natural science.
+In some of Thomas de Quincey's Essays he gets near to our viewpoint.
+When he discovered that the Greek idea of an enthymeme3 was not limited to the formal omission of one link in a syllogism, but that the field of the enthymeme was the whole realm of life in which a man tries to give an account of life and reality without the help of expert knowledge, he faced the central situation in which thought, speech, and literature are all present in one creative effort.
+The utter contempt of philosophers for oratory must not blind us to the fact that any speaker on the platform tries to speak his mind in a lasting way, and that therewith, he is struggling with the living word in a unified effort.
+He has to think in the monologue we call thought, he has to speak to an audience by which he gets involved into a dialogue, and he is hoping for a lasting effect by which his words shall become detached from the moment and take on the power of outlasting more than one occasion.
+In this sense, one might say, a speech from the hustings of Athens, looked at not with the impatience of the Platonist but with the devotion of an ethnologist, discloses the threefold character of words: in the monologue the man is thinking aloud; in the dialogue, he is speaking to his hearers, and in the pleologue of "a possession forever," he speaks for future recollection.
+By "pleologue" I mean a kind of speech which can be presented to more than one audience, pleo, pleion being already used in this sense in natural science.
 From the monologue, thinking branched off as a special realm, and from pleology was developed literature.

-Today, with two thousand years of contempt for rhetorics behind us, we think of thought and literature as two activities which are practically separated from subjustic problems.
-We exercise our reason today by reading or withing articles and books.
-The intermedium stage of speaking our and is rarely inserted.
-This creates the illusion that we dan think cutside the realm of speech.
-This belief is at the bottom of modern epistemology.
-And it seems to me this fallacy is also betrayed in Kipling's witty remark on the first speaker as being a Kipling thought of his hero as a man who could tell lies beliar. cause he knew the truth outside of his speech.
-The modern thinker conceals from himself the fact that no thought can come in the ken of the majority of man except in listening.
-Most people partake in the reasoning process by listening and answering.
-The electric induction of the dialogue makes us partners in truth.
-Once the social situation is over, we are empty again.
-The idea that man is thinking all the time extends the special attributes of a thinker's situation to the men on a football team or the people in the kindergarten or a typist's office.
-In reality, we discover as many new things about ourselves or about the world or accut our beliefs through speaking out and writing down as by thinking inwardly.
-The revealing and concealing process is equally at work in all three aggregate states.
-This could be overlocked by optimists to whom thought within a mind seemed to be always aiming at the truth.
-But man is as eager to betray himself as others, and uses as many tricks to cheat his own conscience as that of cthers.
-Thought is, in itself, no more proof against the fallacies cf passion, prejudice, and interest than speech or writing.
-Thinking can be myth-weaving exactly as fiction is.
-And literature struggles for truth just as desperately as thought.
-We have no reason either for a special optimism in regard to thought's sincerity or for a particular pessimism with regard to the bock writer's mendacity.
+Today, with two thousand years of contempt for rhetorics behind us, we think of thought and literature as two activities which are practically separated from linguistic problems.
+We exercise our reason today by reading or writing articles and books.
+The intermedium stage of speaking our mind is rarely inserted.